-I would love it if the Cosby case ends the argument of “it happened to me, and look how I turned out”.
+I will love it if the Cosby case ends the argument of “it happened to me, and look how I turned out.”
 We live in a world where over 20% of children are sexually abused before adulthood, and about ⅓ of women are abused by an intimate partner.
-That doesn’t mean 7/12 of adults are abusers, but there are a whole lot of people saying “I turned out fine” who didn’t.
+That doesn’t mean 7/12 of adults are abusers, but there are a whole lot of people saying, “I turned out fine,” who didn’t.

 Cancer survivors may expound on what they learned and gained from their illness and recovery.
 But I’ve never met one who endorses a public policy of more cancer.
-Every survivor of a trauma or tragedy gets to make a choice about how they relate to that trauma- they can either say “this was a bad, it harmed me and I overcame it”, or they can say “look how well I turned out”.
+Every survivor of trauma or tragedy gets to make a choice about how they relate to that trauma; they can either say, “this was bad, it harmed me, and I overcame it,” or they can say, “look how well I turned out.”

 Admitting you were harmed means admitting vulnerability.
 That’s hard for women, much harder for men.
 And it’s no guarantee that you’ll break the cycle of abuse- that takes healing and skills, as well as the right attitude.
 But not doing it guarantees you won’t become healthier.

 As a nation, we need to take a much harder look at how we raise our children.
 It’s not acceptable that 90% of people who sexually abuse children never spend a day behind bars.
-It’s not acceptable that ⅛ of our children have ACE scores of four or more- meaning the odds of the committing suicide, becoming drug addicts or dying early are astronomically higher than their un-abused peers.
+It’s not acceptable that ⅛ of our children have ACE scores of four or more, meaning the odds of them committing suicide, becoming drug addicts, or dying early are astronomically higher than their unabused peers.
 It’s completely unacceptable that we don’t engage in significant dialogue about something as bad for our children as spanking.
-And it’s just as bad that we believe successful looking people who say “look how I turned out”.
+And it’s just as bad that we believe successful-looking people who say, “look how I turned out.”

 A survivor of incest, psychological abuse and a host of other childhood trauma, Melanie now uses her talents to prevent Adverse Childhood Experiences.
 Melanie has over a decade of legislative advocacy regarding children’s issues, and she has been published in newspapers, magazines and blogs all across the country.